 My family's recipe only has four real ingredients and requires no special equipment or skills.
 While our recipe is pretty simple, some common additions include cilantro, parsley, green onions, banana peppers, garlic, and grated cucumber.
 Feel free to experiment with the recipe, adding any of these other traditional ingredients.

-Jajik was one of my Baba Peter's favorite things to eat for breakfast; he and my Nana were always fans of savory and sweet.
-Nana sometimes eats her jajik on a Krispy Kreme doughnut and Baba would sometimes spread jajik and jam on a bagel.
+Jajik was one of my Baba Peter's favorite things to eat for breakfast; he and my grandmother were always fans of savory and sweet.
+My grandmother sometimes eats her jajik on a Krispy Kreme doughnut and my grandfather would sometimes spread jajik and jam on a bagel.
 I have to admit, both are strangely perfect combinations, but I prefer plain old English muffins or lawasha.
 But jajik isn't always eaten for breakfast—it's also great for dinner along with other mezzes, like hummus and stuffed grape leaves.

 Yield: about 3 1/2 cups